Suzanne Anker

 Suzanne Anker (born August 6, 1946) is an American visual artist and theorist.
-Considered a pioneer in Bio Art., she has been working on the relationship of art and the biological sciences for more than twenty five years.
+Considered a pioneer in bioart, she has been working on the relationship of art and the biological sciences for more than twenty five years.
 Her practice investigates the ways in which nature is being altered in the 21st century.
-Concerned with genetics, climate change, species extinction and toxic degradation, her work calls attention to the beauty of life and the "necessity for enlightened thinking about nature’s 'tangled bank'.”
+Concerned with genetics, climate change, species extinction and toxic degradation, her work calls attention to the beauty of life and the "necessity for enlightened thinking about nature's 'tangled bank'."
 Anker frequently assembles with "pre-defined and found materials" botanical specimens, medical museum artifacts, laboratory apparatus, microscopic images and geological specimens.

 Biography

 Life and education

 Suzanne Anker was born in Brooklyn, New York on August 6, 1946.
 She earned a B.A. in Art from Brooklyn College of the City of New York and an M.F.A. from the University of Colorado in Boulder (1976).
 She also completed independent Studies with Ad Reinhardt (1966-1967) and studied at the Brooklyn Museum Art School (1968).
 She lives with the artist Frank Gillette in Manhattan and East Hampton, NY.
 Her choice of graduate school was determined by the fact that her first husband, Jeffrey Anker, M.D. was relieved of his duties to serve in the Vietnam War and instead work as a prison psychiatrist under the auspices of the U.S. Public Health Service.
 It was in Colorado that Anker was introduced to the scale of nature and its temporal aspects.